kn9ts/start-to-grunt/README.md

 One of the features of the __GruntJS watch plugin__ is that it can automatically reload changes.
 It is very helpful if we are making markup, style and javascript changes and want to get instant feedback without pressing the browser refresh button.

-To create a test and view the test version which a compiled and cleaned dev version of the project run:
+To create a test and view the test version which is a compiled and cleaned up developement version of the project.
+So run:

 ```bash
 $ grunt serve